 State level financial assistance for COVID 19: List by State

 - Previously, the small business association has provided very little in the way of guidance regarding the inner workings of the Payroll Protection Program’s loan forgiveness.
 This information provides some important points to keep in mind as well as multiple suggestions that should prove to be helpful when securing the loan.

 - As a non-profit organization, you will have to meet a specific set of criteria in order to be eligible for a PPP loan through The Cares Act.
 This page compiles questions that you may have as a non-profit borrower as well as answers that should help guide you through the application process.
 In addition, it covers some of the finer points regarding loan forgiveness and loan deferral, particularly for non-profits.

 The Forum shares its members’ concerns about the impact of the COVID-19 outbreak and the efforts being made to prevent its spread.
 The Forum encourages members with international programs to familiarize themselves with guidance provided by the CDC and governments abroad.
-We have provided links below to direct you to the most up-to-date and reliable external resources, and will continue to add to this list as additional resources become available (newest additions appear at the top of the list).
+We have provided links below to direct you to the most up-to-date and reliable external resources, and will continue to add to this list as additional resources become available (listed alphabetically).

 Re-open EU: Interactive Tool for Planning Travel in Europe